-Students will be assessed on preparation and participation in tutorial activities and Peerwise (10%).
+Students will be assessed on preparation and participation in tutorial activities (10%).

 Preparation will be assessed in terms of thoroughness.
-Participation will be assessed in terms of attendance with contributions to group discussions and level of engagement in tutorial activities.
+Participation will be assessed in terms of attendance with contributions to group discussions and level of engagement in tutorial activities, as well as questions produced in Week 12 tutorial.
 Tutorial activities will also contribute to the eFolio part of the assessment tasks.